SnowDenix/FrportalDocs/crm/crm-store-user-guide-en.md

 ## Purpose

-This guide is prepared to enable sales staff working at Aydınlı Grup franchise stores (U.S. Polo Assn., Pierre Cardin, Cacharel) to use the CRM system effectively.
+This guide is prepared to enable sales staff working at Aydınlı Group franchise stores (U.S. Polo Assn., Pierre Cardin, Cacharel) to use the CRM system effectively.

 ### Guide Objectives